Wanting to book a fly drive holiday for your family? We look at different options and reveal the one one we chose for a fantastic trip in the USA.

 this sort of dilemma is exactly what a real travel agent is for

 We are lucky that we have such a local travel agent at Peakes Travel Elite, and Claire Moore took care of everything for us.
-Not only had she done the trip before herself, she also has kids and understood limits on family travel.
+Not only had she made the trip before herself, but she also has kids and understood the limits on family travel.

-So with understanding our budget and the places we wanted to see, Claire proposed some itineraries, and after a few tweaks, we had our road trip sorted.
-They even helped with the admin for the electronic visas required for entry into the USA (which I had completely missed in my ‘DIY’ research – oops!).
+So with an understanding of our budget and the places we wanted to see, Claire proposed some itineraries, and after a few tweaks, we sorted out our road trip.
+They even helped with the admin for the electronic visas required for entry into the USA (which I had completely missed in my 'DIY' research - oops!).

 Our recommendations for choosing a travel agent

-- Find a smaller local firm that has good recommendations from friends and families.
-Make sure it is an agent that can create bespoke holidays rather than just book something from a catalogue.
+- Find a smaller local firm with good recommendations from friends and families.
+Make sure it is an agent that can create bespoke holidays rather than book something from a catalogue.

-- Ask the agent if they have personally been to the place you want to visit.
-Ask how many people they’ve sent to that region.
+- Ask the agent if they have personally visited the place you want to visit.
+Ask how many people they've sent to that region.
 They may even have some testimonials.

 - Ask what would happen if you run into difficulties.
-For example, on a fly drive holiday you are checking into many different places.
-What if something was wrong with your booking, such as the hotel has double booked you?
+For example, you are checking into many different places on a fly-drive holiday.
+What if something was wrong with your booking, such as the hotel double-booking you?
 Is there a service they have to support you?